-Why is your microbiome important to your health
+Why is your microbiome important to your health?

-A healthy gut works like this: extracting energy and nutrients from the food we eat, our gut builds up our immune system. produces dozens of hormones that influence everything from our appetite, our instincts to our mood.
+A healthy gut works like this: extracting energy and nutrients from the food we eat, our gut builds up our immune system. produces dozens of hormones that influence everything from our appetite, and our instincts to our mood.
 A healthy gut doesn’t cause bad food cravings.
 It helps create a healthy mental frame of mind.

 Scientists have learned just how closely our gut and thoughts are intertwined.

 It has been proven that bad bacteria can send signals to the brain telling you to crave certain foods.
 They can influence our mood in good or bad ways, adding to or reducing anxiety.